 Most of us have separate accounts for money we want to use for specific purposes.
-We have checking accounts, money market accounts, 401(k) retirement accounts and 529 college savings accounts, so it's natural that we would have a separate account for our charitable giving as well.
+We have checking accounts, money market accounts, 401(k) retirement accounts and 529 college savings accounts, so it's natural that we would have a separate charitable giving account as well.

 At the Greater Kansas City Community Foundation, you can set up a charitable giving account -- also known as a donor-advised fund -- to help organize and maximize your giving.
 It's quick and easy to do, and you can customize the account to meet your needs as an individual, family or corporate fund.